biblhertz/jats_refactoring/README.md

 # jats_refactoring
 Scripts used to refactor JATS xml file generated with Sciflow, especially with the references.
-The script are intended to
+The script are intended to _documentation wip_

 #### _refactor.xslt_
 - add label to all references